sayalilunkad/Computer-Lab-2/multiecho/readme.md

-This program builds a multi-threaded echo server.
+###This program builds a multi-threaded echo server.

 ##Step 1
-Write the .x file which is the default file for RPCGENinput files.
+Write the .x file which is the default file for RPCGEN input files.

 ##Step 2
 For multi-threading applications run the .X with -M